Keyfactor/ejbca-cert-cvc/readme.txt

 ------------
 Cert-cvc depends on the Bouncycastle JCE provider (www.bouncycastle.org).
 The provider is used for DER encoding and some crypto stuff.
-The version available in svn is 1.57.

-Bouncycastle is licensed under a BSD-like license.
+Bouncycastle is licensed under an MIT license.

 Building
 --------